MicrosoftDocs/dynamics-365-supply-chain-insights/articles/create-collaboration.md

 The **Data requested** tab of a partner's collaboration page contains a list of the data entities that were requested and the data entities that you're sharing.
 To accept a data collaboration request, you don't have to share all the requested entities.
 You can also share data that wasn't requested.

+Regardless of what entities you decide to share, the partners you share that data with will then have the technical ability to use that data in any way that Supply Chain Insights allows it, which includes the ability to export data out of Supply Chain Insights.
+You, not Microsoft, are responsible for ensuring that a partner complies with any agreements between you (including any data protection agreements) in how that partner uses your data.

 ### View the data that is shared with you

 The **Data shared** tab of a partner's collaboration page resembles the **Data requested** tab.
 However, it contains information about what data your partner is sharing with you in the data collaboration.
 If the partner is involved in other data collaborations with you, it might already be sharing some of the data on this tab with you.
+You, not Microsoft, are responsible for ensuring that when you use data a partner shares with you, that you are complying with any agreements between you and that partner (including any data protection agreements).

 ### View and add notes